rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: It also addresses another point of controversy:  should class properties be initialized as configurable or non-configurable?
 I thought they should be non-configurable.
 But with this orthogonal pattern, it makes more sense for them to start out configurable.  "own" means placement on the instance, and similar items start out configurable.

-AWB: in the current class design, when we place properties, when we say "own" we are defining a property.
+AWB: In the current class design, when we place properties, when we say "own" we are defining a property.

-MM: yes.  it's private though, it's not a property so configurability is not an issue.
+MM: Yes.  it's private though, it's not a property so configurability is not an issue.

 YK: I'm happy to accept this concession, but don't understand how you arrived at it.